Parametrization of Non-Bonded Force Field Terms for Metal-Organic Frameworks Using Machine Learning Approach: Introduction

-The accuracy-efficiency dilemma is especially acute for MOFs due to the hybrid organic-inorganic nature and relatively large size of unit cells (the typical number of atoms is hundreds or even thousands).
-The level of theory used to describe host-guest interactions depends on the specific task faced by researchers; a broad set of approximations, differing in electronic coarse graining, have been applied.\cite{odoh2015quantum,mancuso2020electronic} \textit{Ab initio} methods based on Møller-Plesset second-order perturbation theory (MP2) and coupled cluster (CC) approach provide accurate binding energies.\cite{grajciar2010water,dzubak2012ab,yu2013combined,howe2017acid,barnes2019multilayer} Due to the high computational demands, MOF–adsorbate systems are represented as cluster models that contain adsorption sites and gas molecules, resulting in a loss of reliable description of dispersion interaction.
-The hybrid quantum mechanics/molecular mechanics (QM/MM) approach has been successfully adopted to solve the issue.\cite{yu2013combined} Density functional theory (DFT), being a working horse of computational materials science, has been intensively used to model the adsorption properties of MOFs as well.
-However, most of the popular exchange-correlation (XC) functionals based on local density approximation (LDA) and generalized gradient approximation (GGA) do not account for intermolecular interactions properly.
+The accuracy–efficiency dilemma is especially acute for MOFs due to their hybrid organic–inorganic nature and the relatively large sizes of the unit cells (the typical number of atoms is hundreds or even thousands).
+The level of theory used to describe host–guest interactions depends on the specific task faced by researchers; a broad set of approximations, differing in electronic coarse graining, have been applied.\cite{odoh2015quantum,mancuso2020electronic} \textit{Ab initio} methods based on Møller–Plesset second-order perturbation theory (MP2) and coupled cluster (CC) approaches provide accurate binding energies.\cite{grajciar2010water,dzubak2012ab,yu2013combined,howe2017acid,barnes2019multilayer} Due to the high computational demands, MOF–adsorbate systems are represented as cluster models that contain adsorption sites and gas molecules, resulting in a loss of a reliable description of the dispersion interactions.
+The hybrid quantum mechanics/molecular mechanics (QM/MM) approach has been successfully adopted to solve this issue.\cite{yu2013combined} Density functional theory (DFT), a workhorse of computational materials science, has been intensively used to model the adsorption properties of MOFs as well.
+However, most of the popular exchange-correlation (XC) functionals based on the generalized gradient approximation (GGA) do not account for intermolecular interactions properly.
 Therefore, long-range dispersion correction plays a critical role in the modeling of MOFs within the DFT framework.
-There are several generations of the empirical scheme proposed by Grimme and coworkers, usually labeled as D1,\cite{grimme2004accurate} D2,\cite{grimme2006semiempirical} D3,\cite{grimme2010consistent} and D4.\cite{caldeweyher2017extension} The van der Waals density functional (vdW-DF) method\cite{berland2015van} implemented in the growing set of XC functionals\cite{larsen2017libvdwxc} captures vdW forces \textit{via} a nonlocal correlation component.
-General trends in adsorption of carbon dioxide,\cite{rana2012comparing,poloni2012ligand,hou2013understanding,queen2014comprehensive,poloni2014understanding,tan2015competitive,lee2015small,mann2016first,vlaisavljevich2017performance,asgari2018experimental} methane,\cite{poloni2014understanding,tan2015competitive,lee2015small,vlaisavljevich2017performance} water,\cite{tan2015competitive,vlaisavljevich2017performance,you2018tuning} and noble gases\cite{vazhappilly2016computational,kancharlapalli2019confinement} in series of isostructural MOFs have been revealed employing DFT-based studies.
+There are several generations of the empirical scheme proposed by Grimme and coworkers, which are usually labeled as D1,\cite{grimme2004accurate} D2,\cite{grimme2006semiempirical} D3,\cite{grimme2010consistent} and D4.\cite{caldeweyher2017extension} The van der Waals density functional (vdW-DF) method\cite{berland2015van} implemented in the growing set of XC functionals\cite{larsen2017libvdwxc} captures the vdW forces \textit{via} a nonlocal correlation component.
+General trends of the adsorption of carbon dioxide,\cite{rana2012comparing,poloni2012ligand,hou2013understanding,queen2014comprehensive,poloni2014understanding,tan2015competitive,lee2015small,mann2016first,vlaisavljevich2017performance,asgari2018experimental} methane,\cite{poloni2014understanding,tan2015competitive,lee2015small,vlaisavljevich2017performance} water,\cite{tan2015competitive,vlaisavljevich2017performance,you2018tuning} and noble gases\cite{vazhappilly2016computational,kancharlapalli2019confinement} in a series of isostructural MOFs have been revealed by employing DFT-based studies.